Where to Creek Stomp in Cincinnati

 Avon Woods Preserve

-The Avon Woods Preserve is a city park in Cincinnati’s North Avondale neighborhood.
-The park has nature trails, gardens, a nature center and stream that’s perfect for creek stomping.
+Avon Woods is a Cincinnati city park in the North Avondale neighborhood, about four miles from downtown.
+The preserve has hiking trails, community gardens, a nature center and a stream valley that’s good for creek stomping.

 Cincinnati Nature Center PlayScape